centrahq/api-documentation/source/reference/stable/order-api/create-return.md

           :required: false
           :default: false

      - Set to `true` to use Voucher value from Shipment.
+You cannot provide voucherValue at the same time this option is used.

    * - ``comment``